carnegiemellonracing/driverless/driverless_ws/src/controls/docs/_build/html/_sources/source/explainers/terminology.rst.txt

 - *curvilinear*: Coordinate frame in relation to the spline.
 Coordinates represent distance along spline, perpendicular distance from spline, angle with tangent of spline, etc. Needed for cost calculation.

+**rollout**: In the context of MPPI, refers to state rollout.
+A sequence of predicted states calculated by repeated application of the model on a given starting state and control action trajectory.

 CUDA
 ----
 **host**: The CPU

 **device**: The GPU

+``__device__``: Tag for functions to be run exclusively on the GPU.

+``__constant__``: Tag for symbols in device memory that are unmodified by kernels .
+Can still copy to and from the host.
+Read-only in CUDA code.
+Allows for better caching.
+Equivalent of ``const``.
+Constants for both the host and device should be marked ``__constant__ const``.

 ROS
 ---